PIE8514/Click-to-convert-YouTube-Shorts-to-Video/README.md

-make a folder for this and put this in developer mode
+put this on web store after turning developer mode